samuelkerstell/portfolio-project-1/README.md

 Fieldset styling is not working properly in firefox.

 #### Solved Bugs
-Whenever I tried to send in a file I would just get an Error response.
+Whenever I tried to send in a file I would just get the "Error code: 501".
-Error code: 501.
 I fixed it by making a new html page and adding confirmation.html to the form action.

 ## Validator Testing